 From Suspense Magazine

-“Shark Fin Soup,” the second book in the Christian Roberts series, is a Shark_Fin_Soup174x260superb thriller
+“Shark Fin Soup,” the second book in the Christian Roberts series, is a superb thriller

 with more twists and turns than a rollercoaster ride.
 Page one begins with Christian